Innovate everywhere with intelligent business applications

 Workflow is a framework within D365 F&O for approval mechanisms and you can send out the workflow notifications from outside the application.

-When you use procurement business events it easy the communication process between the office team and production team when the production order is created and the floor team will notify by third party application and so they can speed up the process of production.
+When you use procurement business events it easy the communication process between the office team and the production team when the production order is created and the floor team will notify by a third-party application so they can speed up the process of production.

-When a customer is created you can enter the credit limit/due date in customer master.
-When the invoice is due then a business event will trigger and notify you on your mobile SMS.
+When a customer is created you can enter the credit limit/due date in the customer master.
+When an invoice is due then a business event will trigger and notify you on your mobile SMS.